Cardinals created by Pius XI: 16 December 1935

 On 21 November 1935, Pope Pius named 18 prelates he planned to make cardinals at a consistory on 16 December.
-Thirteen were Italians and five came from other countries.
-One of them was the first Eastern Rite patriarch to enter the College since 1895.
+Twelve were Italians and six came from other countries.
+One of them was the first Eastern Rite patriarch to enter the college since 1895.
 It was the first consistory to create as many as 18 cardinals since Pius X did so in 1911.
 Pius also revealed the names of two he added secretly in 1933.
 Four of the new cardinals, papal nuncios unable to attend the ceremony, participated in the next reception of new cardinals in June 1936.
 As was traditional for the Apostolic Nuncio to Spain, Tedeschini, created in pectore at the previous consistory, received his red biretta from Spanish President Alcalá Zaomora, head of "one of the most officially anti-clerical nations in the world".
-With this consistory the College grew to 68 members, 37 of them Italians.
+With this consistory the college grew to 68 members, 37 of them Italians.